lujunji4113/cloud-document-converter/README.md

 Font color and background color: to be determined

+# Contribution

+If you are interested in fixing issues and contributing directly to the code base, please see the document [How to Contribute](./contributing.md).

 # Support me

 If you like this project, you are welcome to buy me a cup of coffee!
 Your support will help me continue to improve and maintain this project.